I had the coolest job on the planet

 The store's bestseller lists were full of fun music, but more often than not -- until computers came along -- it was obvious to all of the workers that the lists were manipulated by many of the record buyers at the store willing to take bribes from record label reps.

-The buyers always underreported county music sales to Billboard and the other music magazines that tracked sales and created rankings, because country wasn't considered cool.
+The buyers always underreported country music sales to Billboard and the other music magazines that tracked sales and created rankings, because country wasn't considered cool.
 But it still sold like crazy, so the store's buyers always bought enough.
-Computerization of cash registers ended the manipulation of top-seller lists.)
+Computerization of cash registers ended the manipulation of top-seller lists.

 We employees saw the bribes happen, usually outside the store's back door, the records, posters and concert tickets pulled out of a label representative's car trunk.